Consensys/doc.ethsigner/docs/HowTo/Transactions/Make-Transactions.md

 * [`eth_accounts`](#eth_accounts)
 * [`eth_sendTransaction`](#eth_sendtransaction)

-All other JSON-RPC requests are passed through EthSigner to Hyperledger Besu and the result from Besu returned by EthSigner.
+All other JSON-RPC requests pass through EthSigner to Hyperledger Besu and the result from Besu returned by EthSigner.

 !!! note